Setting the Standard

 Origins of Setting the Standard?

-The Commissioning Alliance, in collaboration with the London Boroughs, are delivering a new pan-London service that will inspect all Bed & Breakfast and Studio properties used by councils for temporary accommodation on an annual basis, to ensure they meet required housing standards.
+The Commissioning Alliance, in collaboration with the London Boroughs, is delivering a new pan-London service that will inspect all Bed & Breakfast and Studio properties used by councils for temporary accommodation on an annual basis, to ensure they meet required housing standards.

 By July 2020, an unprecedented 31 London boroughs have signed up to the project, making this a truly pan-London mission.